danwing/referee/draft-wing-settle-referee.md

 servers on a local domain.
 A server, called a Referee, is entrusted to help clients identify and authenticate servers within the local domain.
-The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}.
-The certificates that might be used for TLS handshake are only used to extract their public keys, rather than validating the certificate path.
+The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}, instead using an "allowlist" of public keys.

+When clients connect to a server on the local domain and encounter a self-signed certificate that might otherwise cause an authentication failure (typically, a warning to the user), the client can query the local domain's pre-authorized Referee system to learn if that server has been enrolled with the Referee.
+If so, the connection can continue -- much as a certificate signed by a trusted Certification Authority would continue.

 # Requirements Evaluation